mobluse/x16-petscii2utf8/README.md

     unzip x16emu_linux.zip
     ./x16emu -echo raw | ../x16-petscii2utf8/petscii2utf8

+Keys might work in Commander X16 Emulator r33 using:

+    ./x16emu -echo raw -log k | ../x16-petscii2utf8/petscii2utf8

+Keys in the terminal sending to the emulator does not work.

 ![PETSCIIISO.BAS](petsciiiso-bas.png?raw=true "PETSCIIISO.BAS")
 ## Building it PETSCII2UTF8
 Unfortunately I don't know `make` or `CMake` so I made a script `build.sh` that compiles the code to executables.
 This has been tested on Raspbian Buster Linux.
+I would like it to build on macOS, but I have no Mac to test it on.

     ./build.sh